 It’s stirred over ice to dilute it a bit (or sometimes built in the glass) and strained into a rocks glass – usually over one large cube of ice.

-For me, that meant orange, cinnamon, clove, and allspice.
+For me, that means orange, cinnamon, clove, and allspice.
 Those are the flavors that I relish when I walk into a friend’s or family member’s home and they’ve been cooking holiday treats all day.

 It smells like home and the holidays.